jancely/M3State/README.md

-# ARCausal
+# M3State

-The repo is the official implementation for the paper: [ARCausal:  Causal Mask in Transformer via Vector Autoregressive Learning for Multivariate Time Series Forecasting].
+The repo is the official implementation for the paper: [M3State:  Mamba-Enhanced Multiscale State Space Selection for Multivariate Time Series Forecasting].
+The code will released immediatly when the work is accepted.

 ## Installation